nicolezattarin/nicolezattarin/README.md

 - 🎓 BSc in Physics at the University of Milan
 - 📚 Studying MSc in ICT for internet and multimedia at the University of Padova
-- ⚛️ Experience in Quantum Machine Learning models
+- 📈 Currently working on ML models developing for trading
 - 👩🏻‍💻 Interested in AI, data analytics
 - 🏎️ Fun facts: F1 fanatic